 France and 1848: The End of Monarchy by William Fortescue.
 Examines the revolution of 1848, offering new interpretations of events leading up to Louis Philippe's overthrow.

 The Rebellious Duchess: The Adventures of the Duchess of Berri and Her Attempt to Overthrow French Monarchy by Paul F. S. Dermoncourt.
-Princess Marie Caroline of Naples and Sicily married the Duke of Berry, nephew of King Louis XVIII, shortly after the second restoration of the Bourbon monarchy.
-She fled the country in 1830 during the July Revolution, but returned to France to lead an uprising which soon turned sour.
+Princess Marie Caroline of Naples and Sicily married the Duke of Berry, nephew of King Louis XVIII.
+She fled the country in 1830 during the July Revolution, but returned to France to lead an uprising which turned sour.

 Robert the Burgundian and the Counts of Anjou, Ca. 1025-1098 by W. Scott Jessee.